Steve Hamilton (sportsman, born 1934): Playing both sports

 Hamilton pitched for Cleveland's Double-A minor league franchise in 1960.
-The 1960 Los Angeles Lakers fell 3-4 in the division finals, the last game of which was played on April 1, 1961.
+The 1960 Los Angeles Lakers fell 3–4 in the division finals, the last game of which was played on April 1, 1961.
 Hamilton made his major league debut with the Indians on April 23, 1961, pitched in two games, then spent the balance of his season at the AAA level.

-By 1962 he was out of the NBA, and pitching regularly in the major leagues with the Washington Senators franchise.
+By 1962 Hamilton was out of the NBA, and pitching regularly in the major leagues with the Washington Senators franchise.

 Personal

-After his major league career ended, he was a Detroit Tigers coach in 1975 and was the athletic director at his alma mater, Morehead State University.
+After his major league career ended, Hamilton was a Detroit Tigers coach in 1975 and was the athletic director at his alma mater, Morehead State University.
 Tommy John, who met Hamilton while both were in the Indians organization, recalled that "he had two prominent physical characteristics, other than his height: a protruding Adam's apple that bobbed as he spoke, and a Nellie Fox-sized wad of chewing tobacco in his cheek."

+Hamilton was interviewed for Studs Terkel's bestselling book, Working: What People do all Day and How They Feel About What They Do.

 Hamilton died of colon cancer at his home in Morehead, Kentucky, on December 2, 1997, and was buried in nearby Forest Lawn Garden of Memories.